BTCfork/BTC-Forks-Roadmap/Proposals/BTC Forks Roadmap Proposal.md

 1. Create a Bitcoin implementation written from scratch to clean the code up and function as the new reference client.
 An effort could be made parallel to the actual phylomemetic evolution of Bitcoin to try to “catch up” in terms of documenting existing requirements and design, by integrating these dispersed parts of the tree, or alternatively, attempting to construct a clean formal specification of the system from scratch based on the inputs and knowledge that the phylomemetic process has delivered.

 2. Modularise the reference client so that the functions of being a node and submitting transaction are separate.
 This will allow easier development of clients with various features.

+3. Work on an objective description of the fundamental principles that underlie Bitcoin's evolution as a technology.
+This will cover the CALs etc.

+4. Work on elaborating a (subjective) set of constitutional principles that the community supporting the solution "Bitcoin: A Peer-to-Peer Electronic Cash Network for payments and settlement transactions" can agree on.
+This will require conducting a constitution-forming process, starting from the already existing inputs (Satoshi's confirmed writings, principles extolled at Satoshi's Roundtable workshop, etc.)

+5. Work with industry to develop a Bitcoin Industry Code of Conduct or Ethical Code that lines up with the constitutional principles, but puts them in practical context.
+This document can provide guidance on conduct and best practices for miners, pools, exchanges, software development houses, academic researchers etc.

 ##8.
 Risks